-[00:56:19] Dwarkesh Patel: Um, over the long run, should we expect any of the tensions or all of the tensions of ethnic diversity to fade away?
-Like nobody today worries about the different Parisian tribes in France butting heads at the workplace, right?
-So over time yourself
+[00:56:19] Dwarkesh Patel: Over the long run, should we expect all of the tensions of ethnic diversity to fade away?
+Nobody today worries about the different Parisian tribes in France butting heads at the workplace.

-[00:56:39] Dwarkesh Patel: right.
-Yeah.
-But over time, so then this, this is another one of those, the short run effects that you, uh, emphasize that your focus lesson on, right?
+[00:56:39] Dwarkesh Patel: So then this is another one of short run effects that you emphasize you could focus less on, right?

-So if, uh, cultural values are basically uncorrelated with ethnicity, then basically there's nothing to fight over.
-And that's really what's happened with a lot of old ethnic battles in the us mm-hmm. .
-And, um, so you're right.
-Some of these things will fade with time.
-The problem is that human beings are, one of our great evils is that we are always looking for a focal point.
+So if cultural values are basically uncorrelated with ethnicity, then basically there's nothing to fight over.
+And that's really what's happened with a lot of old ethnic battles in the US.
+And so you're right, some of these things will fade with time.
+The problem with human beings, one of our great evils, is that we are always looking for a focal point.

-and we can, people will use visible appearance as a horrifying focal point around which to, uh, peg their conflicts.
-It's an easy one because our brains are looking for visual patterns, and I don't like that, but it's something that will probably keep happening.
+People will use visible appearance as a horrifying focal point around which to peg their conflicts.
+It's an easy one because our brains are looking for visual patterns.
+I don't like that but it's something that will probably keep happening.

-[00:58:42] Garett Jones: I mean, I have to say that this has to be a case where like Yelp and Google and all these online ratings have given us tools for checking these things out.
-We know we have to be skeptical, of course, but uh, for people who know that they're good at something, the cost of entry into a new field has to be much lower than it was a few decades ago because, you know, 10 20 good Google reviews, um, and you can actually enter.
+[00:58:42] Garett Jones: I have to say that this has to be a case where sites like Yelp and Google and all these online ratings have given us tools for checking these things out.
+We know we have to be skeptical, of course, but for people who know that they're good at something, the cost of entry into a new field has to be much lower than it was a few decades ago because, 10-20 good Google reviews, and you can actually enter.